 And the place still keeps on filling up.

-Don’t know where all those people are going to, this place must be huge!
-Saw 2 girls in a tiny wedding dress walk by: this looks like it is First Communion day here!
-Glad we made a reservation.
+We saw 2 girls in a tiny wedding dress walk by: this looks like it is First Communion day here!
+Glad we made a reservation after all.

 Our starters arrived 10 minutes after ordering.